-We’re bringing back our fall sensory bin this week, and we’ll be using it for some learning activities in the coming weeks.
+Sensory bins are so engaging for toddlers and preschoolers.
+For our fall theme activities we’re bringing back our fall sensory bin.
+We’ll start by using it for open-ended sensory exploration, and then we’ll be using it for some learning activities in the coming weeks.

 These are photos of last year’s bin after we assembled it.
 I’m looking forward to seeing how the kids explore and interact with these same materials now that they are all a year older.